adrianl66/Fitbit/Codebook.md

 # Codebook describing the tidy data file output.txt
 ## Source Data File
-The source datafile is the Human Activity Recognition Using Smartphones Dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The source datafile is the Human Activity Recognition Using Smartphones Dataset from
+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Tidy File
-The above source datafile has been processed and cleaned resulting in this tidy file of 180 observations with 81 variables
+The above source datafile has been processed and cleaned resulting in this tidy file of 180 observations with 81 variables grouped by activity type and subject ID.

 * Please read the README.md for a description of the processing performed

 ## Codebook variable descriptions

 [1]	"ActivityID"
-Description of the activity which can be one of the following 6 character strings WALKING
+Description of the activity which can be one of the following 6 character strings
+- WALKING
-WALKING_UPSTAIRS
+- WALKING_UPSTAIRS
-WALKING_DOWNSTAIRS
+- WALKING_DOWNSTAIRS
-SITTING
+- SITTING
-STANDING
+- STANDING
-LAYING
+- LAYING

 [2]	"SubjectID"
 Integer ranging from 1:30 which identifies the individual subject

 [3]	"tBodyAccmeanX"